 Warren Buffett

-How do you reciprocate a person for that?.
+How do you reciprocate a person for that?
 He doesn’t need your prize.
-He already is rewarded.
+He is already rewarded.
 You may feel in need to do something instantly.
 But wait.
 It’s not that simple.

 Elizabeth Gilbert, Eat, Pray, Love.